werpu/mona-dish/README.md

 * fixing the script loading, loading order now in a series of scripts is in sync with mixed src and embedded scripts (no api change)

+## Version 0.24 ++
+* Optional typed and semi typed configs which allow fixed keys and subtrees of keys which are not predefined